AlertMend/AlertMend.io/public/blog/what-is-the-best-way-to-prevent-container-drift-1.md

 ---
-title: "what is the best way to prevent container"
+title: "What is the Best Way to Prevent Container"
 excerpt: "When it comes to maintaining the integrity of cloud-native applications, understanding what is the best way to prevent container drift becomes critical"
 date: "2025-12-18"
 category: "Kubernetes"